geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 ##### **Geohot** [[00:26:32](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=1592)]
 I mean, the PSP bypass would be even better.
-I think it's worth putting...
+I think it's worth putting..
 First step is getting this merged into master.
 Before you put a ton of time into optimizing the speed and the firmware order, spend a day seeing if there's some way to just not use the PSP, which is great for many reasons.
 And then, if that works, you don't even need SDMA.
 You can just write your own